adr1enbe4udou1n/express-boilerplate/README.md

 # Express Boilerplate

-> Frontend boilerplate based on Bootstrap 4 for pure showcase/prototype sites.
+> Frontend boilerplate based on Bootstrap 4 (beta) for pure showcase/prototype sites.
 It's based on Express for server routing, Nunjucks as template engine with support of `extend` and `block` helpers for flexible layout design, and finally Webpack for assets management.

 ## Frontend sample features

 * HTML5 boilerplate with basic home-about-contact pages
-* Bootstrap 4
+* Bootstrap 4 beta
 * Slick Carrousel
 * Sweet Alert 2
 * Vue.js components